infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Perceivable guidelines for iOS.md

 ##### ✅ Success techniques

-In iOS, we can use semantic views or, in other words, the accessibility container technique to create a relationship or give a better context of some (custom) component that may contain more components inside itself.
+On iOS, we can use semantic views or, in other words, the accessibility container technique to create a relationship or give a better context of some (custom) component that may contain more components inside itself.

 ```swift
 import UIKit